Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Details about Practical Algorithm

+This two-way information flow enables coordinated learning while encouraging in-distribution updates at each step.
+Even when earlier agents' policies deviate, the proper conditional score guides corrections, preserving a stable joint behavior pattern.
 Moreover, because diffusion models are used only for score estimation, not sampling, OMSD avoids diffusion-based actor workflows that suffer from iterative sampling inefficiency and OOD action generation \cite{mao2024diffusion}.
 The final policies remain lightweight, independently executable, and deployable in fully decentralized environments.